Physical Address

 Visiting the Incheon Chinatown is easy and convenient!
 The neighborhood is located in Incheon’s Jung-gu area, close to the subway station Incheon.
 From Seoul Station, take the subway from Seoul Station (Seoul Subway Line 1), Exit 3 and you’ll arrive at the lively Wolmido Culture Street.
 Make sure your T-Money Card is purchased and topped up before taking the subway.

 Alternatively, you can take bus 45 from Incheon Station Exit 1 or opt for a taxi or car ride.
+For those looking for a more convenient way to reach Incheon Chinatown, ride-sharing apps like KakaoTaxi and Grab provide reliable alternatives.
+These services offer a comfortable ride directly to the neighborhood, especially useful for those carrying luggage or traveling in groups.
+Visitors interested in a more eco-friendly option can take advantage of the city’s bike-sharing stations located throughout Incheon.
+Cycling offers a scenic route to Chinatown, with well-maintained bike paths running alongside many of the city’s main roads.
 Once you reach Incheon Chinatown, the entrance is directly across the street.
 You can enjoy a fun day trip or even a weekend getaway to explore this vibrant area.
 Make sure to experience all that it has to offer — from its unique historical monuments, trendy cafes and shops, to its delicious Chinese cuisine and night market — it’s an experience unlike any other!

 Explore the Jjajangmyeon Museum